0bsnetwork/developer.0bsnetwork.com/docs/index.md

 # TIMBER HACKATHON NOTES:

-- Java Demo for Android - [Android](resources/SendDataToBlockchain.zip)
+- Java Demo for Android - [Android](resources/SendDataToBlockchain.zip) also docs updated
-- Smart Contract - In Progress
 - React Sample - In Progress
+- Smart Contract Sample - See the smart contract page

 Contact @JustJamesDev on Telegram or @zbsDev Group